strimzi/proposals/057-run-zk-kraft-clusters-parallel.md

 ## Current situation

-Currently, when the `UseKRaft` feature gate is enabled (together with the required `KafkaNodePools` one), the operator expects all the already running Apache Kafka clusters being KRaft-based.
+Currently, when the `UseKRaft` feature gate is enabled (together with the required `KafkaNodePools` one), the operator expects the Apache Kafka clusters already running to be KRaft-based.
 It means that the `Kafka` custom resources are configured together with `KafkaNodePool`(s) with `broker` and `controller` roles.
 There is no way to differentiate between clusters running in ZooKeeper or KRaft mode.
 When a `Kafka` custom resource is configured to actually use ZooKeeper or it's just badly configured but supposed to be KRaft-based, the operator detects it as having a missing KRaft controllers configuration and logs the following warning: